 In addition, the long-term care centers we do have are mismanaged.
 Currently, 22% of the patients in long-term care centers do not actually have a mental health diagnosis.
 Only 10% of the patients in inpatient care are diagnosed with schizophrenia, with 21% having a personality disorder or type of neurosis.
 This is troubling because we estimate that 60% of people with a mental illness are not receiving care for their condition.
 We must find a way to get the right people to the right places for treatment.

 - Long-term care centers are currently accepting inappropriate clients due to financial needs and inadequate alternatives for those clients.
 By fixing the insurance issues, long-term care centers will be freed up to take appropriate clients.

 - Because insurance will not pay for long-term mental health care, and these centers are fairly expensive to run, it is hard for these centers to stay open.
 We need to adjust insurance policies to cover long-term mental health rehabilitation.

-De-fragmenting a disparate and loosely connected set of healthcare systems, shifting insurance policy and views on treatment, more effectively training our workforce, and creating more accessible care options is a lot of work to do, and will not be accomplished overnight.
+De-fragmenting a disparate and loosely connected set of healthcare systems, shifting insurance policies and views on treatment, more effectively training our workforce, and creating more accessible care options is a lot of work and will not be accomplished overnight.
 However, more deeply understanding the factors contributing to our ineffective models of mental health care accelerates and enables the creation of the solutions that will be required for us to provide care and treatment to those who need it.
 And despite the size of the task, it is a necessary and worthwhile endeavor.